-Galerie Kommoss, established 2012 in Berlin, is a leading gallery in Europe entirely devoted to Japanese art.
-The gallery focuses on important Japanese art works bringing together a variety of traditional and contemporary ceramics, paintings, lacquers and other works of art, such as bamboo baskets and sculptural works.
+Founded in Berlin in 2012, Galerie Kommoss is a leading gallery in Europe devoted entirely to Japanese art.
+The gallery focuses on important works of Japanese art, bringing together a variety of traditional and contemporary ceramics, paintings, lacquers, and other works of art such as bamboo baskets and sculptures.

-Being involved in the academic and museum’s context as well as in the gallery business, we feel a strong responsibility for both, the desires of our globally increasing numbers of private clients for decorative Japanese art as well as for the preservation of cultural and historical artifacts and their accessibility in museums and public institutions.
-We dedicate our work to source, sustain and provide highest quality works of art in all their facets and to convey Japanese culture to a broader audience.
+Working in the academic and museum contexts as well as the gallery business, we feel a strong responsibility to both the growing number of private clients worldwide who desire decorative Japanese art, as well as to the preservation of cultural and historical artifacts and their accessibility in museums and public institutions.
+We are dedicated to acquiring, preserving, and making available works of art of the highest quality in all their facets, and to bringing Japanese culture to a wider audience.

-The gallery runs its business in this present online form, but regularly exhibits at international art fairs and is organizing private exhibitions in different locations in Germany, Belgium, Italy, Monaco, Switzerland and many more.
-If you are interested in a particular art work, please contact us directly or sign up for our newsletter to stay updated about our next events.
+The gallery conducts its business in this present online form, but regularly exhibits at international art fairs and organizes private exhibitions in various locations in Germany, Belgium, Italy, Monaco, Switzerland and many more.
+If you are interested in a particular work of art, please contact us directly or sign up for our newsletter to stay informed about our upcoming events.

-His dissertation "Die Sichtbarmachung des Unsichtbaren: Visualisierungsstrategien zenbuddhistischer Kunst", finished and published at the Universities of Potsdam (Germany) and Zurich (Switzerland) in 2021, is dealing with the highly challenging topic of invisibility in art.
-The book examines how the impossibility of imaging enlightenment was one of the (hidden) central themes in the history of Zen Buddhist visual arts.
+His dissertation "Die Sichtbarmachung des Unsichtbaren: Visualisierungsstrategien zenbuddhistischer Kunst", completed and published in 2021 at the Universities of Potsdam (Germany) and Zurich (Switzerland), deals with the highly challenging topic of invisibility in art.
+The book examines how the impossibility of depicting enlightenment has been one of the (hidden) central themes in the history of Zen Buddhist visual art.

-Born in West Berlin, Fabian grew up in the multi-faceted surrounding of national, cultural and ideological interests which shaped his open-minded and cosmopolitan character.
-He has lived in Japan, where he spend some time in a Shingon and a Zen Buddhist monastery, where he has become a lay monk and where he was trained in Japanese archery (Kyūdō) and traditional tea ceremony (Sadō).
-Besides that, he has studied and taught East Asian art history in many other Asian countries such as China, South Korea and Taiwan.
+Born in Berlin, Fabian grew up in a multifaceted environment of national, cultural, and ideological interests that shaped his open-minded and cosmopolitan character.
+He has lived in Japan, where he spent time in a Shingon and Zen Buddhist monastery, where he became a lay monk and was trained in Japanese archery (Kyūdō) and the traditional tea ceremony (Sadō).
+He has also studied and taught East Asian art history in many other Asian countries, including China, South Korea, and Taiwan.

-While traveling a lot, he made the Italian and French Riviera the home base for his family, pursuing some of his main interests beside his business: a smart vegan lifestyle, ecological farming and gardening, different sports such as sailing as well as tackling the serious consequences of climate change through sea protection projects.
+While traveling extensively, he has made the Italian and French Rivieras his family's home base, and besides his business, he pursues some of his main interests: an smart vegan lifestyle, organic farming and gardening, various sports such as sailing, as well as fighting the serious consequences of climate change through marine conservation projects.